JackBailey/Wishlist/README.md

 ```sh
 pnpm install
 ```

+> [!NOTE]
+> It might make more sense using appwrite-cli for this, using appwrite.json.
+I wasn't aware of it when I made the setup script, which is now outdated.

 Create a new project within Appwrite, and create a new API key.
 Subsitute the values in the below command with your API key and Project ID.
 Replace the endpoint if using your own instance.